 Your credit score is a three-digit number meant to reflect the risk you could pose to a lender when you borrow money.
 It offers a quick glance at your credit health and history of paying back your debts.
 You can think of it as a snapshot of your risk level based on your credit history at a specific moment in time.
-Generally, the higher the score, the better.

 There are many places where you can get your credit score.
 Your bank or credit union may offer free credit scores via their online banking systems.
 Checking your own credit score will not negatively impact your score.
 Of course, there are many websites and apps where you can check as well.

 There are also robust credit monitoring services that include credit scores as one of their features.
 For example, a paid subscription to TransUnion Credit Monitoring includes access to your VantageScore 3.0 credit score.
 When you get your free TransUnion credit report through AnnualCreditReport.com, you have the option to buy a one-time VantageScore 3.0 credit score for $0.99 plus tax.
-Not all services use the same credit scoring model, so don’t be alarmed if you see a minor difference in scores across platforms.